Rephonic

 Latest Episodes

 The Supreme Court's term is over so it's time to panic.
 This week's episode covers Trump v.
 CASA, which doesn't really talk about birthright citizenship, but maybe does something even worse.
 This episode also covers Skrmetti v.
-US, which is maybe n... more
+US, which is maybe not... more

 This week's question asks the age old question of whether we are dealing with a Constitutional Crisis, or run-of-the-mill incompetency.
 Brett and Nazim discuss the cases of Noam v.
 Garcia and Trump v.
-JGG to determine the scope of both Supreme Court... more
+JGG to determine the scope of both Supreme Court ... more

 Key Facts